microsoft/Appsample-Photosharing/README.md

 ## Technical deep dive

-For an explanation of how the sample integrates multiple technologies, see [*Technical deep dive*](TechnicalDeepDive.md).
+For an explanation of how the sample integrates multiple technologies, see [Technical deep dive](TechnicalDeepDive.md).